Understanding Your Level

 Misleveling corrects fast

 Picked the wrong starting Level?
 The system fixes it in one week.
 If a Level 2 Egg earns 623 EP (which meets the Level 7 target of 600), they’re promoted directly to Level 7.
-No gradual correction — straight to the Level the data says you belong at.
+No gradual correction — straight to the Level the data says they belong at.

 The golden rules